UK inflation jumps to new 41-year high of 11.1% as food prices soar

 Shadow chancellor Rachel Reeves said: “Inflation rising yet again will strike more fear in the heart of families across Britain dealing with soaring food prices, rising energy bills and a Tory mortgage premium on their home.

-“British people feel the impact of rising inflation so much more than other countries because 12 years of Tory economic failure has left us exposed to any shocks.
+“British people feel the impact of rising inflation so much more than other countries because 12 years of Tory economic failure has left us exposed to any shocks.”

-The inflation pressure could lead to another interest rate rise from the Bank of England next month, with many experts predicting a half-point rise to 3.5 per cent.
+The latest figures from the ONS are likely to draw another interest rate rise from the Bank of England next month, with many experts predicting a half-point hike to 3.5 per cent.

 “Core inflation”, which removes volatile food and fuel prices from the equation, remained at the same rate as September but, at 5.8 per cent, was still nearly triple the bank’s target for the overall figure.